Neil Hamburger

 Neil Hamburger is a standup comedian and singer character created and portrayed by American entertainer Gregg Turkington.
 Distinguished for his misanthropic jokes and anti-comedy style, Turkington has released a number of albums as Hamburger and has appeared as the character in various films, television shows, and other media.
 In 2015, the act inspired the feature-length film Entertainment, which stars Turkington as a "variant" of the character.

-Turkington developed the character in the 1990s and originally envisioned the concept as a "weird recording project".
-It originated from a prank call that had appeared on the album Great Phone Calls Featuring Neil Hamburger (1992).
-He followed the LP with three more albums issued on Drag City Records before he began receiving offers to perform as the character for live shows.
-His albums Neil Hamburger Sings Country Winners (2009) and First of Dismay (2014) feature original songs and cover versions backed by "The Too Good For Neil Hamburger Band".
+Turkington developed the sad-sack comedian character in the 1990s and originally envisioned the concept as a "weird recording project."

+Hamburger originated from a prank call titled "A Nationally Known Comedian" that appeared on the album Great Phone Calls Featuring Neil Hamburger (1992).
+He followed the LP with three additional albums issued on Drag City Records before he began receiving offers to perform as the character for live shows.

+He later branched out into singing and his albums Neil Hamburger Sings Country Winners (2009) and First of Dismay (2014) feature original songs and cover versions backed by "The Too Good For Neil Hamburger Band".

 Style

 Hamburger's standup act consists largely of intentionally stilted and abrasive question/answer jokes about celebrity targets.
 One profile described him as "a glum, middle-aged, tuxedo-clad man, with greasy comb-over hair, awkwardly sized glasses and a rasp magnified by a ghost lodging in his throat he perpetually pauses to clear—as if he's working up a world record-tying loogie."
 Another characterized him as a "blowhard, old-school comedian" who is "regularly berating his increasingly agitated audiences."
+He's been called a conceptual comedian whose main concept is to not be funny.

 Vulture wrote of his stage presence:

 Most distinctive are his vocal stylings.
 In between attempts to clear his throat that sound as if he's gargling with a gallon of phlegm, he delivers riddles in a querulous yowl, spacing out each word as if to abrade his audience's eardrums: "Why ...
 Why ...
 Why does Madonna feed her baby Alpo brand dog food? ...
 Because that's what comes out of her breasts."
 Actually, that's one of his more conventionally offensive jokes.
 Many of them don't even have recognizable punchlines.
 Hecklers, meanwhile, are met with protracted tongue-lashings...

 The confrontational aspects of Hamburger's act have drawn comparisons to Tony Clifton.
+For people who attend his shows expecting a traditional standup comedian, walkouts and heckling are a common occurrence.

+His signature catchphrase "But that's my life!" punctuates many of his groaners and failed punchlines.